• Skip to main content

 To use CDP built-in MQTT broker MQTTBroker subcomponent must be added to CDP application.

-MQTTBroker has following configurable properties:
+MQTTBroker has the following configurable properties:

 PropertyDescription